YutoMizutani/AppInfoFiles/OperantChamberApp/docs/AudioInfo.md

 ## Audio communication
 This app can be interlocked with an external feeder connected to the other devices.<br>
 The connection method using the most inexpensive and simple method as long as the creators come up with adopted, is to reduce as much as possible the burden on the researchers.
 The method is the one used to sound communication, but the presentation of sound stimulation by the use of the speed limit and sound communication of it process itself also to future updates in its influence is limited.
-Please note that.<br>
+Please note that.

 <br>